Google launches AI Hub in alpha and Kubeflow Pipelines, a machine learning workflow

 This approach allows different members of a team to do things like label data, convert that data into features, and validate data.
 It can also come in handy for testing several iterations and replacing a model or approach if a better one is found.

-“They can just swap in the new model, keep the rest of the pipeline in place, and then see ‘Does that new model help the output significantly?’
+“They can just swap in the new model, keep the rest of the pipeline in place, and then see: ‘Does that new model help the output significantly?’
 So it enables … rapid experimentation in a much better way,” he said.
-“What we are doing with pipelines, it can start to involve developers, it can start to involve business analysts, it can start to involve end users such that they can become part of this team that can build a pipeline.”
+“What we are doing with Pipelines, it can start to involve developers, it can start to involve business analysts, it can start to involve end users such that they can become part of this team that can build a Pipeline.”

 Kubeflow is an open source project from Google released earlier this year for machine learning with Kubernetes containers.
-Using Kubernetes will allow businesses to be flexible or avoid the need to commit entirely to training AI models with on-premise data and frameworks or training models in the cloud.
+Using Kubernetes will allow businesses to be flexible and avoid having to commit entirely to training AI models with on-premise data and frameworks or training models in the cloud.

 Kubeflow Pipelines is partly based on and utilizes libraries from TensorFlow Extended (TFX), which was used internally at Google to build machine learning components and then allow developers on various internal teams to utilize that work and put it into production.

-Also launching today in alpha is AI Hub, which builds on top of machine learning module TensorFlow Hub, which was made available earlier this year.
+Also launching today in alpha is AI Hub, which builds on top of machine learning module TensorFlow Hub, made available earlier this year.
 AI Hub is designed to be a one-stop shop for people interested in training or deploying AI models.

-In addition to providing training, AI Hub will be populated with resources from Google to give users a head start with AI, such as popular TensorFlow embeddings and content from Kaggle, a community of more than 2 million data scientists.
+In addition to providing training, AI Hub will be populated with resources from Google, such as popular TensorFlow embeddings and content from Kaggle, a community of more than 2 million data scientists.

 In time, Google wants AI Hub to become a place for popular models generated by the larger ecosystem.